 That’s our bet on first down, it ain’t happening!

-We get the ball, I promise you one thing, were going to hit somebody and taking it down the field for a touchdown, I guarantee you that.
+We get the ball, I promise you one thing, we're going to hit somebody and take it down the field for a touchdown, I guarantee you that.

 Look at me!
 Look at me!

 We got 30 minutes for the rest of our lives, let’s go!